 - Eliminating or reducing hazards by using engineering controls such as work screens or machine guards

-- Wearing proper eye protection at all times when a hazard may exist
+- Wearing proper eye protection at all times

 - Keeping safety eyewear in good condition and requesting a replacement for damaged equipment